 1.What is the definition of an “artist” who is eligible to apply for the Artist Outreach Project?
 I am not sure if I will qualify as an “artist.”

 The Foundation defines an “artist” as someone who has been engaged as a writer, performer, musician, or visual artist with some regularity and continuity over the years.
-The Foundation does not require that applicants have been paid for their artistic endeavors.
+The Foundation does not require that applicants have been paid as professionals their artistic endeavors.

 2. What artistic disciplines does the Artist Outreach Project support?

-The artist outreach project supports artists pursuing projects in the literary, performing, or visual arts with people who might not otherwise have access the the proposed program.
+The artist outreach project supports artists pursuing projects in the literary, performing, or visual arts with people who might not otherwise have access the the hands on arts experience the artist would like to provide.
 The Foundation maintains a liberal definition of supported art forms, and considers applications that represent a wide spectrum of hands on arts experiences.
 Proposals primarily focused on sports activities such as surfing or other therapeutic disciplines such as yoga or meditation will not be considered for an Artist Outreach Grant.

 3.What groups qualify as “under-served” for the Artist Outreach Project?